 The Office of the Dean of Students (ODOS) works with individual students, student organizations, families, and faculty members to provide information, advice, support, and advocacy in solving problems.

-The University Dean of Students is located in Peabody Hall and oversees the following units located elsewhere on Grounds: Orientation and New Student Programs; Housing & Residence Life; Student Activities; Fraternity and Sorority Life; Multicultural Student Services; and several facilities, including Newcomb Hall and Ern Commons.
+The University Dean of Students is located in Peabody Hall and oversees the following units located elsewhere on Grounds: Orientation & New Student Programs; Housing & Residence Life; Student Activities; Fraternity and Sorority Life; Multicultural Student Services; and several facilities, including Newcomb Hall and Ern Commons.

 The Dean-on-Call program, providing 24/7 incident response, follow-up, and support for students, is managed out of Peabody Hall, as is the Parent Help Line.
 Parents may contact the Dean-on-Call after hours by calling the University Police at 434.924.7166.